Takanini

-Takanini is a southern suburb of Auckland, in northern New Zealand.
+Takanini is a southern suburb of Auckland, New Zealand.
 It is located on the shores of the Pahurehure Inlet, 28 kilometres southeast of the Auckland CBD.

-The suburb is home to a Fonterra Brands milk plant (part of the dairy company Fonterra Co-operative), the Addison housing development, as well as international horse breeding facilities throughout the area.
+The suburb is home to a Fonterra milk plant, the Addison housing development, as well as international horse breeding facilities throughout the area.
 The two major shopping centres in Takanini are Takanini Town Centre and Southgate Shopping Centre.